PrettyFloralBonnet/javascript-notes/Objects/Objects.md

 ## The `for...in` loop

-There is a loop that allows to walk through all keys in an object
+There is a loop, known as the `for...in` loop, that allows to walk through all keys in an object:

 ```js
 let user = {